bloominstituteoftechnology/node-db4-guided-solution/README.md

 **Take a break if it's a good time**

-Next, we'll move to JavaScript and learn about migrations and seeding.
+Next, we'll move to the starter project use it to learn about migrations and seeding.

-**Continue working on the guided project built the previous day**.

 ## Introduce Knex Migrations